hashicorp/nomad-guides/application-deployment/redis/README.md

 919f7100  c4146f97  cache       0        run      running  12/27/17 20:01:35 UTC
 ```

-An allocation represents an instance of Task Group placed on a node.
+An allocation represents an instance of a Task Group placed on a node.
 To inspect an allocation we use the alloc-status command:

 ```bash
 vagrant@node1:/vagrant/application-deployment/redis$ nomad alloc-status 919f7100